sabahtalateh/gic/readme.md

 ### Get

-Now we can get our component from container with `gic.Get` or `gic.GetE`.
+Now we can get our component from container with `gic.Get` or `gic.GetE` (`gic.Get` will panic on errors).
 Provide component type you want to get and component id if it was added with `gic.WithID` id (see: https://github.com/sabahtalateh/gic#id)

 ```go
 package main